 - 1 tablespoon honey

-- about 2 dozen small fresh basil leaves, washed and dried
+- 12 dozen small fresh basil leaves, washed and dried

 - 1 cup green peas frozen and thawed